QuentinRa/blog.quentinra.dev/programming-languages/others/encoding/index.md

 * hexadecimal <small>(radix 16, $[0-9]$ and $[A-F]$)</small>
 * base32 <small>($[A-Z]$ and $[2-7]$ or $[A-V]$ and $[0-9]$)</small>
 * base64 <small>($[A-Z]$ and  $[0-9]$ and $[+/]$ and "=" for padding)</small>

+➡️ "Radix n" or "Radix-n" are both valid and commonly used.
 </div><div>

 **Some common rules** 📌